Getting Started with Speech Voice Therapy

 What can you do at home?

 It is important to continue practice at home and not just during the appointments.
+Implementing regular voice exercises into your daily routine can be beneficial for you.

 Once your therapy has been completed, we recommend that it becomes a part of your daily routine.